www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-static-website.md

 * Execute `net.splitcells.martins.avots.website.deploy.diff`.
     * Fix warnings during static web server rendering.
 # Tasks
-* [ ] The status `The number of invalid links is historically improving.` seems to be incorrect.
 * [ ] Do not allow static website deployment with invalid links.
 * [ ] Invalid links are incorrectly counted.
 See https://splitcells.net/net/splitcells/website/server/project/validator/RenderingValidatorForHtmlLinks/build/splitcells-XPS-15-9570.csv.html
 # Completed Tasks
+* [x] The status `The number of invalid links is historically improving.` seems to be incorrect. -> This was only a problem in `net.splitcells.martins.avots.distro`.
 * [x] Fix the warning: `Expecting at most 1 meta data entries but found 2 instead: [Optional[index.html], Optional[index.html]]`
     * [x] Fix warning instances.
     * [x] Make this an error.